cityofaustin/projects/_projects/Displacement-Mitigation-Action-Accelerator/about/overview.md

 After our first day of activities we are heading to the Austin Impact Accelerator.
 It will be a great way to get inspiration for our work ahead.
 [Register here](https://go.impacthubaustin.com/accelerator-community-showcase-day).

-•*For the purposes of this event, displacement is moving from your home when you do not want to, and it is connected to gentrification*
+*For the purposes of this event, displacement is moving from your home when you do not want to, and it is connected to gentrification*